Youth Stewardship Opportunities

 - Make a difference by helping our forested parklands thrive.
 The work our volunteers do contributes to the health of Seattle’s green spaces, and ensures that we’ll have access to thriving natural areas well into the future.

-Host a Group Volunteer Event
+Group Volunteer Events

 We accept groups of all sizes, and encourage students to bring their friends and school groups out.
 Our staff and stewards have experience working with scouts, class groups, environmental clubs, and more!